 The Lots variable still determines the minimum number of lots to be opened per trade.
 If the trade size by Margin is lower than Lots and the MARGINLIMIT flag is set, trades are skipped.
 If the ACCUMULATE flag is set, the size of skipped trades is accumulated until it reaches the Lots amount.
 Keep Margin at its default value for controlling the number of lots only with the Lots variable.

-Trade size given by the trade risk in units of the account currency (default = 0 = no risk limit).
+Alternative trade size given by the trade risk in units of the account currency (default = 0 = no risk limit).
 The risk is the theoretical maximum that a trade can lose; it is determined from trade size, stop loss distance, commission, and spread.
 Since risk is undefined when a trade has no stop loss, the Risk parameter must always be given in combination with Stop.
-If the risk of a trade at the given Margin is higher than the Risk variable, the trade size is accordingly reduced.
+If the risk of a trade at the given Margin is higher than the Risk variable, the

 A stopped out trade can lose less or more than Risk.